 - Hold an Associate Degree with at least 36 semester credits in a health sciences field.

-- A grade point average of at least 2.00 in health related courses.
+- A Specific Grade Point Average of at least 2.00 in health related courses (Health Sciences Field courses).

 - Satisfactorily complete courses in the areas specified below at an accredited college or university (for specific courses, please contact the program).